 Spending Policy - The University has adopted a spending formula for determining that part of the total return on endowment funds which can be expended annually.
 The spending formula determines spendable endowment return as a percentage of the 20-quarter average endowment market value, excluding investments in real estate, as of June 30 of the second preceding fiscal year.
 The spending formula is based on the fair market value of individual funds.
-The spending rate was 5.25% and 5.5% for fiscal years 2023 and 2022, respectively.
-The University has approved a 5.0% spending rate for fiscal year 2024.
+The spending rate was 5.0% and 5.25% for fiscal years 2024 and 2023, respectively.
+The University has approved up to a 5.5% spending rate for fiscal year 2025.
 No spending distributions are made from endowments with a market value of less than \$25,000 unless specified by the donor.

-The University employs a reduced spending rate for endowments with deficiencies of market value to donor restricted net asset held in perpetuity as of the date of the spending calculation.
+The University employs a reduced spending rate for endowments with deficiencies of market value to donor-restricted net asset held in perpetuity as of the date of the spending calculation.
 For endowments with deficiencies less than 10%, the spending rate is reduced to 4%.
 For endowments with deficiencies greater than 10% but less than 20%, the spending rate is reduced to 3%.
 Endowments with deficiencies greater than 20% have no spending appropriation for the year.